Archers007/DesertedBot/README.md

 Type Command Like:
 >>*!meme*

-This will terribly generate a random meme\
+This will generate a random meme\

 #### **ServerInfo**
 Type Command Like: